Aperçus désagréables: Description

+An early public performance of the Aperçus took place in Paris on January 19, 1914.
+Fourteen-year-old musical prodigy Georges Auric, accompanied by Jean Moulenq, played it as part of an all-Satie program.
+Auric became one of Satie's better-known protégés before their relations ended with a feud in 1924.

-Apart from works for piano four hands Satie's output of instrumental chamber music is scarce (primarily the Choses vues for violin and piano).
+Apart from works for piano four hands Satie's output of instrumental chamber music is scarce (primarily 2 trumpet duets and the Choses vues for violin and piano).
 So it is interesting to learn that in August 1912 he intended to arrange the two original Aperçus for string quartet.
 He struggled through a "clumsy and much-corrected" sketch of the Choral before dropping the idea; he wouldn't tackle the form again, and this creative defeat apparently stayed with him.
 On his deathbed in 1925 Satie expressed regret that he had never written a string quartet.

 Recordings

 Francis Poulenc and Jacques Février (Musidisc, 1950), Frank Glazer and Richard Deas (Candide, 1970), Jean Wiener and Jean-Joël Barbier (Universal Classics France, 1971, reissued 2002), Aldo Ciccolini (twice for EMI, overdubbing the second piano part himself in 1971 and paired with Gabriel Tacchino in 1988), Yūji Takahashi and Alain Planès (Denon, 1980), Wyneke Jordans and Leo van Doeselaar (Etcetera, 1983), Jean-Pierre Armengaud and Dominique Merlet (Mandala, 1990), Christian Ivaldi and Noël Lee (Arion, 1991), Anne Queffélec and Catherine Collard (Virgin Classics, 1993), Philippe Corre and Edoudard Exerjean (Disques Pierre Verany, 1993), Klára Körmendi and Gábor Eckhardt (Naxos, 1994), Duo Campion-Vachon (Fleurs de Lys, 1995), Olof Höjer and Max Lorstad (Swedish Society, 1996), Bojan Gorisek and Tatiana Ognjanovic (Audiophile Classics, 1999), Jean-Philippe Collard and Pascal Rogé (Decca, 2000), Katia and Marielle Labèque (KML, 2009), Sandra and Jeroen van Veen (Brilliant Classics, 2013).